Estoril: History

-A Horasis Global Meeting reception at the Hotel Palácio; 2016.

 The territory of Estoril has been inhabited for centuries, owing to its climatic conditions and favourable environment.
-Throughout the civil parish there are scattered remains of these early communities — Phoenicians, Romans and Arabs selected this area for its strategic place in Western Europe.
+Throughout the civil parish, there are scattered remains of these early communities.
+Phoenicians, Romans and Arabs selected this area for its strategic place in Western Europe.
 There are remains of Roman villas in the parish that push back the history of the region to the first millennium, when the settlements of the coast were dependent on the fishing ports.
-From these settlements, Estoril inherited a rich cultural heritage, architecture, toponymy, habits and customs.
+From these settlements, Estoril inherited a rich cultural heritage, including architecture, toponymy, habits and customs.

 In 1147, during the Reconquista, the region was brought under Christian control.

 Owing to its strategic location, the region was intimately linked to the Portuguese Age of Discovery and all the dynamic social and cultural upheavals that it originated.

-Its solid fortifications are a testament to the innumerable attacks by Spanish, French and English pirates and privateers.
+Its fortifications are a testament to the innumerable attacks by Spanish, French and English pirates and privateers.
 The many forts that dot the coastline are symbols of the resistance and battles that secured Portuguese independence and national interests.

 At the end of the monarchy, it was in the waters of Estoril that many sought refuge and escape.
 Aristocrats, nobles and others escaped through the ports along the Estoril coast to flee from the Republican forces.

 In the hilltop enclave of Monte Estoril (situated between Estoril and Cascais), is the Verdades-Faria Museum, built in 1917 by Jorge O'Neil.
 In 1942, the building was bought by Mantero Belard and dedicated to the support of the arts and artists.
 Following his death, the building was donated to Cascais Council under the name of Verdades Faria and now houses the regional Museum of Portuguese Music.